splunk/splunk-connect-for-snmp/docs/offlineinstallation/offline-sck.md

 | splunk_token | Splunk HTTP Event Collector token  | 450a69af-16a9-4f87-9628-c26f04ad3785  |
 | cluster_name | name of the cluster | my-cluster |

-An example of filled up command is:
+An example of a correctly filled command is:
 ```bash
 microk8s helm3 install sck \
   --set="clusterName=my-cluster" \